zafields/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/how_to_create_an_image_for_Intel_Edison.md

-# Creating an image for the Intel Edison from sources
+# Creating an image for Intel Edison from sources

-This document describes how to create test images for Intel Edison containing Microsoft Azure IoT Hub device management components.
+This document describes how to create test images for the Intel Edison containing Microsoft Azure IoT Hub device management components.

 > *Note: the images created using these instructions are designed for performing tests with Azure IoT Hub Device Management Preview.
 Do not use these images in production systems.*

-### System check for Ubuntu OS
+#### System check and preparation for Ubuntu 14.04

-The following instructions will help you create a custom Intel Edison image using a Linux Ubuntu 14.04 desktop

 ```
 sudo apt-get -y install build-essential git diffstat gawk chrpath texinfo libtool gcc-multilib libsdl1.2-dev u-boot-tools